Chalcedony: History, Healing & Spirituality

-Associated with the fifth or ‘throat’ chakra, many new age healers believe that is has particular benefits for sore throats and throat infections.
-As the throat is at the core of how we communicate, chalcedony is thought to be of help with communicating ideas, feelings and beliefs – restoring balance throughout the body.
+Associated with the fifth or ‘throat’ chakra, many new age healers believe that it has particular benefits for sore throats and throat infections.
+As the throat is at the core of how we communicate, chalcedony is thought to be of help with communicating ideas, feelings, and beliefs – restoring balance throughout the body.

 The stone is also said to promote lactation in breastfeeding mothers, alleviate the effects of plant-based allergies, reduce edema, reduce glaucoma and aid the treatment of dementia and Alzheimer’s.

 There are lots of superstitions surrounding chalcedony which accompany its supposed health benefits.
 Thought to help with self-doubt, this soothing, calming stone is said to be of especial help to those who are plagued by anxiety, constant worries, and irrational bursts of anger.